Explore this course:

 Course description

-Our advanced statistical training program will equip you with the latest modelling techniques, ranging from generalised and multilevel models to the intricacies of structural equation modelling.
+Through our advanced statistical training program, you’ll learn modelling techniques ranging from generalised and multilevel models to the intricacies of structural equation modelling.
 We'll teach you essential skills and provide hands-on opportunities to apply these techniques using the R statistical environment.

 Whether your interests lie in cognitive and developmental psychology, or you're drawn to social and clinical psychology, our course is tailored so you can apply advanced statistical methods across the breadth of the discipline.